 - Always be prepared for black ice.
 It is most common on freeway on-ramps and exits as well as roads that pass under bridges.
 While you cannot always see it, driving safely and being prepared to strike ice can reduce the chance of it causing an accident.

 Were You Injured in a Car Accident?

-If you or your loved ones are injured in a car accident this holiday season, speak with an attorney to explore your options for compensation.
+If you or your loved ones encountered motorcycle crash in Philadelphia or injured in a car accident this holiday season, speak with an attorney to explore your options for compensation.
 Jeffrey H. Penneys, Esq. can assess your case for free and help determine if you are eligible for compensation under Philadelphia negligence statutes.
 Schedule your free consultation at 1-800-Injury-Law, or fill out an online case evaluation form.